 We can speak of three states of IT landscapes:

 The landscape management process helps you, run and evolve your IT landscape providing:

 The following figure shows the landscape evolution and its phases:

 Figure 1: A landscape going through a change process in iterations to adapt to emerging business opportunities and new technologies.

 (To see a video explaining the picture step-by-step, click the figure; use the cc button to switch sub-titles on or off.)

-In the picture, you see a landscape evolving from on-premise only to a hybrid landscape including cloud systems.
-The question, where the systems are running, and who is responsible for which layers, is described in Deployment Models and SAP Offerings - On-Premise, Cloud, and Hybrid.
+In the picture, you see a landscape evolving from an pure on-premise to a hybrid landscape including cloud systems.
+The question where the landscape's layers are running, and who is responsible for which layers, is described in Deployment Models and SAP Offerings - On-Premise, Cloud, and Hybrid.

 The steps shown for one cycle of planning and implementing changes are performed by different people in a company, fulfilling different roles.
 In this document, you'll find the roles involved and a list of key components and tools they need for their tasks.

 To manage the required changes, people in different roles are involved.
 The main roles in landscape management are from the areas of: